HafizFasih/icp-book/icp-book/docs/part3-constitution/03-constitution-1962.md

 ## Introduction

-The Constitution of 1962 was the **second constitution of Pakistan**, promulgated by **President Ayub Khan** on **March 1, 1962**, and enforced on **June 8, 1962**.
+The Constitution of 1962 was the **second constitution of Pakistan**, announced by **President Ayub Khan** on **March 1, 1962**, and enforced on **June 8, 1962**.
 It was designed to legitimize the military regime and introduce a political system that Ayub Khan believed was better suited to Pakistan's conditions than the parliamentary model.

 Unlike the 1956 Constitution, which was a consensus document drafted by elected representatives, the **1962 Constitution was largely the product of a single individual's vision**, establishing a highly centralized presidential system that concentrated power in the hands of the President.